-Party or relevant jurisdiction Greenland Title of project West Greenland Salmon Fishery Sampling Programme Objective of research project Brief description of research Continue the time series of data (beginning 1969) on the continent of origin and biological characteristics of the salmon in the West Greenland Fishery; Provide data on mean weight, length and continent of origin for input to the North American and European run-reconstruction models; Collect information on the recovery of internal and external tags; Collect other additional biological samples as required.
-One of the key data inputs to international stock assessments of Atlantic project salmon is the origin of Atlantic salmon harvested in mixed stock fisheries.
+Party or relevant jurisdiction Greenland Title of project West Greenland Salmon Fishery Sampling Programme Objective of research project Continue the time series of data (beginning 1969) on the continent of origin and biological characteristics of the salmon in the West Greenland Fishery; Provide data on mean weight, length and continent of origin for input to the North American and European run-reconstruction models; Collect information on the recovery of internal and external tags; Brief description of research project 4.
+Collect other additional biological samples as required.
+One of the key data inputs to international stock assessments of Atlantic salmon is the origin of Atlantic salmon harvested in mixed stock fisheries.
 The Parties to the West Greenland Commission of NASCO have, therefore, worked cooperatively over the past three decades to collect biological data on Atlantic salmon harvested at West Greenland.
 The sampling programme collects biological data, scale and tissue samples, and information on tags and marks from Atlantic salmon caught in the commercial fishery at West Greenland.
-Under the NASCO 2013 West Greenland Sampling Agreement (WGC(13)5), Parties to the NASCO West Greenland Commission agreed to provide staff to sample catches of Atlantic salmon in the West Greenland fishery during the 2013 fishing season.
+Under the NASCO 2016 West Greenland Sampling Agreement (WGC(16)9), Parties to the NASCO West Greenland Commission agreed to provide staff to sample catches of Atlantic salmon in the West Greenland fishery during the 2016 fishing season.
 The sampling programme collects: Biological characteristics data including lengths and weights of landed fish; Information on tags, fin clips and other marks; Scale samples to be used for age and growth analyses; Tissue samples to be used for genetic analyses; Other biological data requested by the ICES scientists and NASCO co-operators.
-Dates during which research will take place Annually during the fishing season, 1 August - 31 October Area in which research will take place Sisimiut, Maniitsoq, and Qaqortoq
+Dates during which research will take place Annually during the fishing season, approximately August -October Area in which research will take place Sisimiut, Maniitsoq, Paamiut, and Qaqortoq

-Estimated number and weight of salmon to be retained Resources Estimated cost of the research project Greenland - approximately £9,000 per annum Canada - £7,000 per annum (excludes costs of scale sample and data analyses) EU (United Kingdom England & Wales) - £15,000 per annum EU (United Kingdom Scotland) - £15,000 per annum EU (Ireland) - £11,000 per annum USA - £22,000 per annum Number of participating scientists £79,000 1 technician and 1 scientist from Greenland working with scientists from Canada (1), USA(1), EU-UK (2) and EU-Ireland (1) Name and e-mail address of coordinating scientist in charge of project Helle Siegstad helle@natur.gl Details of research vessels, e.g. name, registration, call sign and description of vessel None Type and amount of gear and other equipment to be used Standard sampling equipment Standard genetics laboratory equipment Details of any collaborating countries Collaborative project with investigators from US (T. Sheehan), the United Kingdom (T. Potter and J. MacLean), Ireland (N. Ó Maoiléidigh) and Canada (G. Chaput).
+Estimated number and weight of salmon to be retained Resources Estimated cost of the research project Greenland - approximately £9,000 per annum Canada - £7,000 per annum (excludes costs of scale sample and data analyses) EU (United Kingdom England & Wales) - £15,000 per annum EU (United Kingdom Scotland) - £15,000 per annum EU (Ireland) - £22,000 per annum USA - £50,000 per annum Total - £118,000 Number of participating scientists 1 technician and 1 scientist from Greenland working with scientists from Canada (1), USA(1), EU-UK (2) and EU-Ireland (2) Name and e-mail address of coordinating scientist in charge of project Helle Siegstad helle@natur.gl Details of research vessels, e.g. name, registration, call sign and description of vessel None Type and amount of gear and other equipment to be used Standard sampling equipment Standard genetics laboratory equipment Details of any collaborating countries Collaborative project with investigators from US (T. Sheehan), the United Kingdom (Lawrence Talks, Phil Davison, K. Hanslip, Gordon Smith), Ireland (N. Ó Maoiléidigh and C. Gallagher), and Canada (G. Chaput).
 The work is coordinated via NASCO and is reported to ICES (Working Group on North Atlantic Salmon).

-In 2013, the sampling programme included sampling teams from Greenland, United States, Canada, Scotland, England and Wales, and Ireland.
-Teams were in place shortly after the start of the fishery on 1 August and continued until 31 October.
-In total, approximately 1200 specimens were sampled for presence of tags, fork length, weight, scales, and tissue samples for DNA analysis.
-Samples were obtained from three landing sites: Sisimiut (NAFO Division 1B), Maniitsoq (1C) and Qaqortoq (1F).
+In 2016, the sampling programme included sampling teams from Greenland, United States, Canada, Scotland, England and Wales, and Ireland.
+Teams were in place shortly after the start of the fishery on 15 August and continued through late September.
+In total, approximately 1,300 specimens were sampled for presence of tags, fork length, weight, scales, and tissue samples for DNA analysis.
+Samples were obtained from four landing sites (Sisimiut (NAFO Division 1B), Maniitsoq (1C), Paamuit (1E) and Qaqortoq (1F)).
 Collected scale samples will be aged by Canadian collaborators and tissue analysis for continent of origin determination will be performed by US collaborators.